-3.1.5.14 Power On By Ring
+Power On By Ring

-Set this field to Enabled to use the modem ring-on function.
-This will allow your system to power-on to respond to calls coming from an external modem.
+Set this field to Enabled to use the modern ring-on function.
+This will allow your system to power-on to respond to calls coming from an external modem

-3.1.5.15 USB KB Wake-Up From S3
+USB KB Wake-Up From S3

-This field, when enabled, allows you to use a USB keyboard or USB mouse to wake up a system that is in the S3 (STR - Suspend To RAM) state.
+This field, when enabled, allows you to use a USB keyboard to wake up a system that is in the S3 (STR - Suspend To RAM) state.
 This can be configured only if the "ACPI Suspend Type" field is set to "S3(STR)".